shanoaice/bethlehem/README.md

 ## [Documentation](https://ksryy.github.io/bethlehem)

+There could be some undocumented functions, but there should be a similar one in Ramda.
+Most of the time, referring to their [documentation](https://ramdajs.com/docs) would probably inform you.

 ## Benchmark

 The benchmarks between bethlehem, ramda and rambda is still a work in progress.
 There is an [external repo](https://github.com/KsRyY/bethlehem-impl-bench) that stores some benchmark data about possible internal implementations of bethlehem.